 XXV.
-Student Use of the Telephone
+Student Use of Cell Phone

 Students are not permitted to use cell phones during the school day unless under the direct instruction of a classroom teacher for educational purposes or during lunch.
-Furthermore, students are not to use cell phones to make phone calls at any time during the school day.
 Any student refusing to relinquish their cell phone to a staff member or administrator may be suspended from school for a minimum of 3 days.
-Students may request to use the telephones in the Main Office or Attendance Office.
+Students may use the telephone in the Main Office.